mlilback/rc2SwiftClient/Issues.md

 * compute engine barfs on markdown files with a space in their name

 * add output segmented control (console, html, pdf, image)

+* RestServerTests and EditorDocumentTests are disabled and need fixing.

+* SystemExtensionsTests is incomplete

+* BaseTest used to load a LoginSession from the actual RestServer